What MedStar Health is doing

 The CDC does not currently recommend repeating a test after testing positive.
 Under certain conditions, for instance testing positive with a rapid test when you do not have any symptoms, a follow-up swab may be sent out to the lab to confirm the results.
 However, you may end your recommended isolation without repeating a swab following a positive result.
 You may need a repeat test if required by school, your employer, or local rules or regulations.

 Most individuals with COVID symptoms don’t require anything other than over-the-counter medications, such as acetaminophen or ibuprofen.
-However, if your symptoms are more severe, call your doctor for guidance.
+However, if your symptoms are more severe, or you are at a higher risk for complications, please call your doctor for guidance.

-There are several outpatient treatment options for the treatment of COVID-19 for patients at high risk for severe disease.
-MedStar Health is proud to offer all currently available treatments for COVID-19 infection.
-Treatments must be started within 5-7 days of the start of COVID-19 symptoms.
+There are a few options for the treatment of COVID-19 for patients at high risk for severe disease.
+Treatments must be started within 5 days of the start of COVID-19 symptoms.
+To discuss your treatment options please connect with one of our trusted healthcare providers here:

 To better understand the available treatments and which treatments are appropriate for you, we encourage you to seek guidance from a healthcare provider: